solbu/hldig/README.md

 but it doesn't cover all the programs in the hl://Dig package.

-We have [opened a ticket](https://github.com/solbu/hldig/issues/50) to discuss how to proceed with documentation and what type of web site to put in place.
+We have [opened a ticket](https://github.com/solbu/hldig/issues/50) to discuss how to proceed with documentation and what type of web site to put//comment added in place.

 ## Contributing